MicrosoftDocs/entra-docs/docs/id-governance/download-workflow-history.md

 1. Select **Download**.

 > [!NOTE]
-> You can download up to 100,000 records.
-If you want to download more use the [Lifecycle Workflow reporting API](/graph/api/resources/identitygovernance-lifecycleworkflows-reporting-overview).
+> You can download up to 100,000 records in a report.
+If you want to download more, use the [Lifecycle Workflow reporting API](/graph/api/resources/identitygovernance-lifecycleworkflows-reporting-overview).

 ## Next steps

 > [Check the status of a workflow](check-status-workflow.md)
 > [Lifecycle Workflows history](lifecycle-workflow-history.md)